Important Identifications in Panama: Residence Card, E-Cédula and Driver’s License

 Panama Driver’s License

-If you plan to relocate to or retire in Panama, chances are, you may need to to drive a car.
-If you are in Panama on a tourist visa, your home country’s license is only valid for the first 90 days you are in the country.
-If you leave the country, this 90-day threshold resets upon your return to Panama.
+If you are traveling with a tourist visa, the license from your country of origin is only valid for the first 90 days you are in the country.
+When you leave Panamanian territory, this 90-day limit is reinstated upon your return to Panama.

-Once a foreigner receives a temporary residency ID, he is no longer considered a tourist and must obtain a Panamanian driver´s license.
+If, on the other hand, you plan to move or retire in Panama, you will probably need to drive a car without time restriction.
+Once a foreigner receives a temporary residency ID, you are no longer considered a tourist and you must obtain a Panama driver’s license.

 Panamanian Driver’s License